PJzuza/TiOK/README.md

 How to install it?
 1. Download the file
 2. Extract the file
-3. Copy the fodler's name : Toggle in OVK Keepers to PAYDAY 2\mods
+3. Copy the folder's name : Toggle in OVK Keepers to PAYDAY 2\mods
 4. Enjoy :)

 Credit